Citation, DOI, disclosures and article data

 - ciliary body: 0 g/dL

-In the postprandial state, aqueous-insoluble fats pass from the gut into their lymphatics, thus this lymph takes on a milky coloration due to its high fat concentration, and is known as chyle.
+In the postprandial state, aqueous-insoluble fats pass from the gut into their lymphatics, and thence to the liver.
+Thus the gastrointestinal and hepatic lymph takes on a milky coloration due to its high fat concentration (>0.01 g/mL triglycerides as chylomicrons), and is known as chyle.

 The lymph in efferent lymphatics (postnodal) tends to be much more concentrated than the fluid in the prenodal afferent lymphatics, due to substantial absorption of water in the lymph nodes.

 Other constituents of lymphatic fluid will include simple sugars, fatty acids, amino acids and cellular metabolic products 6.

 The term lymph with its medical meaning first appears in 1725; prior to this it was a synonym of water.
 The word derives from the Latin term lympha meaning nymph or in a poetic sense, clear water.
 This was derived from the Greek term "νυμφη" (nymphe), a god-like spirit of a natural spring 7,8.